CodeSpaceHQ/AppliedAlgorithms/Guide/Greedy/Interval Scheduling/README.md

 ## Version 2

 Version 2 of the solution has a worst case time complexity of O(n<sup>2</sup>) and an average time complexity of O(n log n) due to the sorting of the set of request before finding the optimal solution.
-The time complexity of the algorithm when the entire set of request is sorted by finish time is simply n, and the time complexity of sorting the un-sorted set of requests is O(n log n), which means T(n) = O(n log n) + O(n) wherein the extra addition of n can be dropped.
+The time complexity of the algorithm when the entire set of requests is sorted by finish time is simply n, and the time complexity of sorting the un-sorted set of requests is O(n log n), which means T(n) = O(n log n) + O(n) wherein the extra addition of n can be dropped.

 ## Conclusion